Sea Fever

 Quotes to be Used

-The lines stated below are useful when describing the enchanting beauty of the sea or an ocean.
+The following lines from “Sea Fever” are particularly evocative and useful when describing the beauty and power of the ocean:

 “And the wheel’s kick and the wind’s song and the white sail’s shaking,